 Once students begin field work, faculty expect them to complete 300 hours of supervised field training over two terms within a public health agency or similar organization.
 Students may also complete this practicum at their current place of employment, though the field experience should deviate from their normal responsibilities.
 CSUN provides MPH participants with ongoing support from a designated program manager who helps learners from enrollment in the master’s in public health online to graduation.
 Admission requires a minimum 3.0 GPA and submission of GRE scores.

-California State University, Northridge is regionally accredited by the Western Association of Schools and Colleges (WASC).
-The master of public health: community health education is fully accredited by the Council on Education for Public Health (CEPH).
+California State University – Northridge is regionally accredited by the WASC Senior College and University Commission (WSCUC).
+The master of public health: community health education is fully accredited by the Council on Education for Public Health.

 29. Temple University

 Founded in 1884, Temple University is an international powerhouse in research and scholarship.
 Located in Philadelphia, Temple enrolls 40,000 students on eight distinct campuses and offers students an abundance of programs administered through 17 schools and colleges.